Chronic Pelvic Pain

 I am excited when I looked towards the future because now that we understand the true pathology involved in chronic pain our therapies have become more targeted to the actual neuropathic change that occurs.
 There are medications that target specific neurotransmitters involved in this neuropathic up regulation that hold great promise for the future of pain management.
 There are nonsurgical interventions including low level lasers, platelet rich plasma injections and various techniques of neuromodulation that I believe will pave the way for a better life for patients suffering with chronic pelvic pain.
 In the meantime I and many others will continue to work hard with current modalities to help our patients get better.

 New Therapeutic Low Level Laser for Chronic Pelvic Pain

 For many years providers have used, with great success, a low level laser, that delivers energy to the muscles, joints and cellular mechanisms involved in inflammation and pain.
 That therapeutic laser modality will now be available at The Urogynecology Center for patients with pelvic pain.
-We are inviting patients-free of charge- who have chronic pelvic floor pain to participate in a randomized trial designed to determine how effective this laser therapy is for their condition.
-The Urogynecology Center is always striving to be at the cutting edge in the care of patients with chronic pelvic pain and therefore it will be the only center in the United States to use the Sola Therapy laser device.
+The Urogynecology Center is always striving to be at the cutting edge in the care of patients with chronic pelvic pain and therefore is the first center in the United States to use the Sola Therapy laser device.
 For more information go to www.solatherapy.com.

-If you are interested in helping us determine the success of this new therapeutic laser and want to help others who might have similar problems please give the office a call: 913-307-0044
+If you are interested in this new therapeutic laser, please give the office a call: 913-307-0044